 In addition to changes in the brain caused by Alzheimer's, a number of physical conditions and medications can affect a person's ability to communicate.
 Consult a doctor if you notice major changes.

-- Using familiar words repeatedly
+- Using familiar words repeatedly.

-- Easily losing his or her train of thought
+- Easily losing a train of thought.

-- Reverting back to a native language
+- Reverting to speaking a native language.

-- Speaking less often
+- Speaking less often.

 Caregiver Stress Check